gefgu/blog-back-end/README.md

 * Fields
   * **username**
   * **password**
+    * It will store as bcrypt hashing with salting.
   * **admin**
     * *True*: has permission to create, update and delete posts, and create and delete comments.
     * *False*: has permission to create comments and delete self's comments.